 However if you think you have been very recently exposed, don’t wait!
-We would always say come and talk to a member of our team to discuss your worries as soon as possible as there may be other things we can do to help.
-You can also phone for advice.
+We would always advise you to talk to a member of our team to discuss your worries as soon as possible as there may be other things we can do to help.
+You can phone us for advice.

 How can I avoid getting Hepatitis B?

 Practise safe sex by using a condom for any vaginal, anal or oral sex with new or unknown partners.
 Covering sex toys with condoms and washing them carefully between uses will also reduce the chance of infection.